 26 November 2025

-Analysis of storm-related farm insurance property claims over the last 2 years (January 2023 – August 2025) showed summer accounts for the highest number of claims nationally.
-The 2023–2024 summer months alone accounted for nearly half (48%) of all claims over the 12-month period (December 2023 to November 2024)[2].
-The 2024–2025 period (December 2024 to August 2025) is tracking similarly, with 48% of claims to date lodged during the summer months.[3]
+Analysis of storm-related farm insurance property claims over the last two years (1 January 2023 –24 November 2025) showed summer accounts for the highest number of claims nationally.
+The 2023–2024 summer months alone accounted for nearly half (47%) of all claims over the 12-month period (1 December 2023 to 31 November 2024)2.
+The 2024–2025 period (December 2024 to 24 November 2025) tracked similarly, with 41% of claims to date lodged during the summer months.3

 Key findings:

-• Rising costs: Claims paid totalled approximately $15.4 million in 2024, more than double the $6 million paid in 2023.
-The average cost per claim during the 2024–2025 summer was approximately $7,000.
+• Rising costs: Claims paid totalled approximately $92.14 million in 2024, close to double the $55.85 million paid in 2023.
+The average cost per claim during the 2024–2025 summer was approximately $24,000, with summer claims accounting for about 53% of the total paid over the 12-month period4 (1 December 2024 to 24 November 2025).

 • Infrastructure hit hardest: The most common claims made involved sheds, fencing, solar panels and immobile machinery – critical assets that can take months to repair or replace.

-• State hotspots: New South Wales and Queensland bore the brunt of storm damage in the 2024-2025 summer period accounting for 39% and 35% of lodged claims respectively, followed by Victoria (12%) and Western Australia (8%)[4].
+• State hotspots: New South Wales and Queensland bore the brunt of storm damage in the 2024-2025 summer period accounting for 35% and 30% of lodged claims respectively, followed by Victoria (15%) and Western Australia (11%)5.

-“Storm activity typically peaks over summer, those events can be incredibly costly and disruptive for farmers ,” said Dale Gleeson, General Manager at Elders Insurance.
+“Storm activity typically peaks over summer, those events can be incredibly costly and disruptive for farmers,” said Dale Gleeson, General Manager at Elders Insurance.
 “The impact on operations and recovery can be significant, especially when critical infrastructure is hit.”

 “Any storm damage to sheds, fencing, or machinery can bring operations to a standstill.
 Farmers tend to work to tight seasonal windows, and losing critical infrastructure during peak production can create a domino effect on productivity and profitability.
 That’s why preparation is essential before summer storm activity intensifies,” said Mr Gleeson.

-Regional impact highlights[5]:
+Regional impact highlights6:

-Customer perspectives
+Customer perspectives:

-Insights from a small group of Elders Insurance broadacre farm customers[6] also highlighted some of the challenges farmers face as the summer harvest season approaches.
+Insights from a small group of Elders Insurance broadacre farm customers7 also highlighted some of the challenges farmers face as the summer harvest season approaches.
 Almost all those surveyed (90%) ranked weather-related events as their top concern, ahead of market volatility and machinery failure.
 Nearly half also state they do not have a contingency plan for major disruptions, underscoring the need for proactive planning before summer storms hit.

 “Farmers know storms can stop operations in their tracks,” said Mr Gleeson.
 “It’s not just about repairing damage – it’s about keeping business moving when sheds, fencing, or machinery are out of action.
 A plan can make all the difference during peak production.”